td;dr

 To make this happen, every decision by our product team, every design from UX, and every line of code from developers needs to account for the blind user experience.
 This isn’t as big a deal as it sounds, screen readers support is just another thing to account for, like localization.
 We know today that designing and developing UI for right-to-left languages take some consideration.
 Especially if you live in a left-to-right world.

-What we need is project-wide consciousness around accessibility.
-It is great that we have an accessibility team, and I think Mozilla benefits from it.
+, and I think Mozilla benefits from it.
 But this does not let anyone else off the hook from understanding accessibility, embedding it in our products, and embracing it as a value.

 I fear that this post will disappoint because I won’t get into how blind users use smart phones, and how should developers account for the screen reader.
 I have written in the past about this, and Yura has some good posts on that as well.
 And yes, we need to step up our game, document and communicate more.